sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 }
 </style>

-## How do we handle a vector of rewards in the context of reinforcement learning?
+## How can we handle a vector of rewards in the context of reinforcement learning?

 **What is Multi-objective Reinforcement Learning**